geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I think we're to the point where we need to

 ##### **Geohot** [[00:39:42](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2382)]
-focus on making gem as
+focus on making GEMM as

 ##### **Geohot** [[00:39:44](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2384)]
 fast as Kublos on